yukkeorg/fetch_token_server/README.md

 fetch_token_server
 ==================

-**Attention** : This library is only for CLI with OAuth2.
+**Attention** : This library is only for a CLI application that uses OAuth2 authorization.
 Do not use another usage.

 TODO: write this document